 REQ6: Enable sharing of data between researchers under certain conditions

-For communities where data is not automatically public since its inception, in some cases it could be beneficial for Data Owners (such as Principal Investigators in case of astronomical communities) to share certain datasets with researchers who they trust and would like to collaborate with, without requiring them to register to the data owners infrastructure.
+For communities where data is not automatically public since its inception, in some cases it could be beneficial for data owners (such as Principal Investigators in case of astronomical communities) to share certain datasets with researchers who they trust and would like to collaborate with, without requiring them to register to the data owners infrastructure.
 This sharing could be then controlled by the open data platform with certain restrictions, e.g. for how long certain data set is available, and to which users.

 REQ7: Sharing and accessing data across federations